al-ce/karaml/README.md

 Currently, only single-character aliases for modifier aliases are supported.
 We're working on a way to support multi-character aliases for modifier aliases!

+#### Rules for defining your own *modifier* aliases

+If all the key codes in an alias are valid modifiers, then the alias may be treated as a (multi-)modifier alias and added to the dict of modifiers aliases.

+If the alias is composed entirely of modifier *symbol* characters (⌥, ⌘, ⇧, ⌃, etc.), then it will be added to the dict of modifier aliases, regardless of the syntax used to define it.

+If the alias is composed entirely of single characters that are all valid modifier aliases (see the [modifiers](#modifiers) section), *AND* there are no explicit delimiters in the alias definition, then it will be added to the dict of modifier aliases.
+Otherwise, the final character will be treated as the key code it represents.
+See the examples above.

 ### Simultaneous from-keys, multiple to-events, requiring multiple layers